Bile Duct Cancer

 CarePages enables those involved in a health event to create private websites for sharing health updates, photos and supportive messages.

 About 10 to 20 percent of liver cancers start in the small bile ducts within the liver.
 Also known as cholangiocarcinoma, bile duct cancer is often treated the same way as hepatocellular carcinoma, the most common form of primary liver cancer that develops in the main type of liver cell.

-If you are diagnosed with bile duct cancer, the experienced team at the Pancreatic, Biliary and Related Cancer Center at Jefferson can carefully guide you through available options to devise a personalized treatment plan that addresses all your medical, emotional and spiritual needs.
-The Sidney Kimmel Cancer Center is a National Cancer Institute (NCI)-designated cancer center and home to internationally renowned cancer physicians and research scientists.
+If you are diagnosed with bile duct cancer, the experienced team at Jefferson Health's Pancreatic, Biliary and Related Cancer Center can carefully guide you through available options to devise a personalized treatment plan that addresses all your medical, emotional and spiritual needs.
+The Sidney Kimmel Cancer Center – Jefferson Health is a National Cancer Institute (NCI)-designated cancer center and home to internationally renowned cancer physicians and research scientists.
 Your medical team will help you weigh the benefits and risks of each treatment, so you can choose the option that is best for you.

 Advanced Treatment Options

-Some of the advanced bile duct/liver cancer treatment options available at the Sidney Kimmel Cancer Center at Jefferson include:
+Some of the advanced bile duct/liver cancer treatment options available at the Sidney Kimmel Cancer Center – Jefferson Health include:

 - An innovative technique for safely removing up to 75 percent of a cancerous liver without the need for blood transfusion.
 This bloodless technique may help to improve survival rates and reduce the length of hospital stays and infections.

 - Radiofrequency ablation (RFA), an innovative approach to destroying inoperable primary or metastatic liver tumors by delivering high-frequency electrical currents into a tumor via a needle electrode, which destroys cancerous cells through heat